Skip to Content

 Our Family Room Transformation

-If I’m being completely honest, this family room gave me more grief than any space I’ve decorated.
+If I’m being completely honest, this room gave me more grief than any space I’ve decorated.
 And that’s saying something!

 To make matters trickier, we had to wait a year before the floors could be refinished.
 That meant living in a construction zone with a one-year-old.
 Do you know what’s not fun?
 Dodging unfinished reclaimed flooring while balancing sippy cups.
 But we survived, and finally, finally, the room started to come together.